mekline/MakeMetasforStims/ontology sketch.md

 ###()
 int ItemNo - Item number
-string ItemVersion - if your set has multiple versions of the same item, which one is this?
+list ItemCondition - if your set has multiple versions of the same item, which one is this?
+(Should check against ItemConditions)

 ###Movie
 float Length